Mulwor/note-app/0_interview/on-english/js/2-week/methods.md

 <details>
 <summary>What is an array index?</summary>

-An array index is a number that identifies the position of an element in an array.
+It is a number that identifies the position of an element in an array.

 </details>